Nonparametric plug-in classifier for multiclass classification of S.D.E. paths: Classifier's rate of convergence with known diffusion coefficient

 In the next section, we show that when $\sigma^*$ is constant and assumed to be known, we derive faster rates of convergence.
 In particular, under Assumption~\ref{ass:boundedDrift}, we show that our plug-in procedure achieves a rate of convergence of order $N^{-1/3}$.
 Lastly, note that Theorem~\ref{thm:boundedDrift} can be easily extended to higher order of regularity for the drift functions ({\it e.g.} H\"older with regularity $\beta >1$).
 In this case, the obtained rate of convergence is of order $N^{-\beta/(2\beta +3)}$.

-\subsection{Classifier's rate of convergence with known diffusion coefficient}
+\section{Classifier's rate of convergence with known diffusion coefficient}

-In this section, we consider that the diffusion coefficient is known and constant.
+In this section, we consider that the diffusion coefficient is known and constant, and we derive faster rates of convergence of the classification procedure.
 For sake of simplicity, we choose $\sigma^* = 1$.
 In this case, our plug-in procedure only involves the estimation of the drift function $\boldsymbol{\w{b}}$.
 Hence, the plug-in classifier now writes as $\w{g} = \w{g}_{\mfp,\boldsymbol{\w{b}}, 1}$.

 In order to derive a general rate of convergence as a function of the drift regularity, we consider the following smoothness assumption~\citep{tsybakov2008introduction}, which is a subset of Lipschitz functions. \begin{assumption} For all $i \in \mathcal{Y}$, $b^*_i$ is H\"older with regularity parameter $\beta \geq 1$. \end{assumption}